4 Ways to Treat an Incompetent Cervix and Lower the Risk of Miscarriages

 You may not realise that you have an incompetent cervix, and many women don’t have any known risk factors.
 You might be at a higher risk of cervical incompetence if you had a surgical procedure on your cervix.
 Certain congenital conditions that result in uterine abnormalities or connective tissue disorders also predispose you to an incompetent cervix, especially during early pregnancy.

 There may be no signs and symptoms of the condition.
 Some women have mild pelvic pain or spotting between the 14 and 20 weeks of pregnancy.
 Backache, mild abdominal cramps or a change in the vaginal discharge may also be noted.
+Though these symptoms might be common in any pregnancy, do let your doctor know if you’ve suffered from a past pregnancy loss or a surgical procedure on your cervix.
+A history of painless labour and preterm deliveries may also hint at the condition.

 Your obstetrician may ask you to undergo a few tests to check for an incompetent cervix and rule out any infections.
 A transvaginal ultrasound can determine the length of your cervix and check if the membranes are protruding.
 This type of ultrasound uses a slender probe placed inside the vagina to visualise.